afanimartin/give_now/assets/specs/spec.md

 - [] list of cart items is not scrolling
 - [] fix bug with cancelling image selection
 - [] logging out: `Invalid argument(s): No host specified in URI`
-- [] a RenderFlex overflowed by 52 pixels on the bottom. on edit item screen
+- [] renderFlex overflowed by 52 pixels on the bottom. on edit item screen
-- [] a new user is getting created everytime the same user signs in
+- [] new user is getting created everytime the same user signs in